 How many subjects will I take, and how many should I include on my application?

-It depends on which route a student is on:
+It depends on which Pathway a student chooses:

-- Green Route students will study 4 subjects, with the view to dropping one at the end of Year 12
+- On Pathways 1-3 students will study 4 subjects, with the option to drop one subject at the end of Year 12

 At the end of Year 12, we also offer students the opportunity to complete the Extended Project Qualification (EPQ).

-If students are unsure which subjects to take, we recommend that they include on their application which subjects they are considering, in priority order.
-We would suggest that students include no more than five subjects.
+We recommend that you include on your application the subjects you are considering, in priority order.
+We would suggest that students include no more than four subject choices.
 Please do also remember that the subject choices can be changed after the guidance discussion if necessary (subject to timetabling).
-All students will also have the opportunity to experience A-Level lessons during Induction Week, which may help when making final decisions.
+All students will also have the opportunity to experience lessons during Induction Week, which may help when making final decisions.

 Will I be invited to an informal guidance interview?

-If your application is approved, in January we will write to invite you to a Guidance Discussion with a member of our Sixth Form team.
+If your application is approved, at the end of January we will email you to invite you to a Guidance Discussion with a member of our Sixth Form team.
 This will provide you with the opportunity to discuss your subject choices.
 For the Guidance Discussion, you will need to bring your most recent report showing your forecast grades.
 If you wish to, you may also bring along a reference from your current Headteacher or Head of Year.

 Do you select students on the basis of the informal guidance interview?